$k$-Sum Decomposition of Strongly Unimodular Matrices: The Network Structure of the Decomposition Blocks

 \right] $ under any row and column permutations and scalings by $-1$ factors displays $M(W_2)$.
 Enlarge this $2\times{2}$ submatrix to a maximal submatrix containing only $1$s.
-Let us call $D$ that submatrix and index its rows and columnns by $R$ and $S$, respectively.
-Furthermore, in the partitioned $N$ of~(\ref{eq_1}) each row of the submatrix $U$ and each column of the submatrix $V$ is assumed to be nonzero.
+Let us call $D$ that submatrix and index its rows and columns by $R$ and $S$, respectively.
+Furthermore, in the partitioned $N$, as it is depicted in \eqref{eq_1} below, each row of the submatrix $U$ and each column of the submatrix $V$ is assumed to be nonzero.
 From our assumption that $D$ is maximal we have that each row and each column of $U$ and $V$, respectively, must have at least one zero element.

 Let $BG(N)$ be the bipartite graph of $N$ and let $F$ be its subgraph obtained from the deletion of the edges corresponding to the $1$s of $D$.
-By the proof of Lemma~5.2.10 and since $N$ is the representation matrix of a $3$-connected regular matroid, we have that there must exist a path in $F$ connecting a vertex of $R$ with a vertex of $S$ which, due to the bipartiteness of $F$, has to be of odd length.
+Since $N$ is the representation matrix of a $3$-connected regular matroid, we have that there must exist a path in $F$ connecting a vertex of $R$ with a vertex of $S$ (see Lemma~5.2.11 in~\cite{Truemper:98}) which, due to the bipartiteness of $F$, it has to be of odd length.
 If we assume that the length of that path is $3$ then the matrix $N_2$ of Lemma~\ref{lem_w3ne} is a submatrix of $N$, which implies that $N$ is not SU.

 If the shortest path connecting a vertex of $R$ with a vertex of $S$ has length greater than $3$ then we will show that the matrix $N$ is also non-SU.
-Let's say that the shortest path lies between the vertices $r_2$ and $s_2$ of $R$ and $S$, respectively (see Figure~\ref{fig:rp}).
+Let's say that the shortest path lies between the vertices $r_2$ and $s_2$ of $R$ and $S$, respectively.
 Then $N$ will have the following submatrix $M$: